TAKING CARE OF ROME

 Taking Care of Rome (TCOR) is a study of Roman aesthetics of care.
 An aesthetic of care, as we define it, is the way that maintenance is manifest visually in the landscape.

 Consider Rome’s Orto Botanico, which has a policy of deadwood retention, leaving monoliths (standing deadwood) and fallen trees wherever safe and appropriate.
-Deadwood provides critical habitat for birds, beetles, and countless other species of plants and animals that require dampness and decay.
+Deadwood, like the fallen Platanus x hispanica (London plane tree) at right, provides critical habitat for birds, beetles, and countless other species of plants and animals that require dampness and decay.
 While this policy is ecologically motivated, the appearance of deadwood has somewhat radical aesthetic implications and shifts our understanding of who the landscape serves.

 Conversely, a policy of deadwood removal, which is practiced in Rome’s villa gardens and is typical in the U.S., is an act of maintenance that prioritizes neatness and denies the role of decay in landscape processes.